 Hypercalcemia is an abnormally high level of calcium in the blood.

-The kidneys get rid of the extra calcium through the urine; however, when there is too much, the kidneys cannot get rid of it.
+The kidneys get rid of the extra calcium through the urine; however, the kidneys cannot get rid of it when it is too much.
 This leads to kidney damage and failure.

 The calcium deposits itself in the soft tissues, causing pain and inflammation.
 Additionally, the bones become weak and easily breakable.